The Human Sciences Section

 - Max Planck Institute for the Study of Crime, Security and Law (Freiburg)

-- Max Planck Institute for European Legal History (Frankfurt a.M.)
+- Max Planck Institute for Legal History and Legal Theory (Frankfurt a.M.)

 - Max-Planck-Institute for International, European and Regulatory Procedural Law (Luxemburg)